 - Don’t spend more than you can afford to pay each month.
 Taking this one step will help you to avoid paying high interest rates or further damaging your credit score.

 - Pay on time.
 Another great benefit of this card is that you can choose your own monthly due date and payment method.

 - Remember that paying on time is the single most important thing you can do to improve your credit.

 - Use CreditWise.
 Having free access to your credit report and other tools will enable you to track your progress (with the added benefit of fraud alerts).
 It even includes a credit score simulator, to help you guesstimate the impact your financial decisions will have on your score.

 - Increase your limit.
-After five months of timely payments, you can request a credit limit increase from Capital One.
+You will be automatically considered for a higher credit limit in as little as 6 months.
 Having more available credit is also good for your credit score, as long as you don’t use it all up.

 - Once you’ve improved your score, ask to upgrade to a non-secured card.
 Your security deposit is completely refundable if you close your account and pay in full.
 After you have successfully raised your credit score, ask Capital One about upgrading to a non-secured card.
 Alternatively, considering applying for a card that offers rewards or other perks.